617 373 7262

 Jonathan holds an MFA in Directing from Columbia University and a BA in Theatre and Dance from Amherst College.
 He trained with theatre legends Anne Bogart, Robert Woodruff, Andrei Serban, Kristin Linklater, and Vjacheslav Dolgachev, among others.
 His Colombia thesis production of Gombrowicz’s Princess Ivona typified his explorations of strange, dark European plays, which he enjoys to this day.

-Jonathan teaches Actors and Acting, Art of Theatre, and Viewpoints for Performers.
+Jonathan teaches Introduction to Acting, Art of Theatre, and Viewpoints for Performers.

 Northeastern Productions Directed by Jonathan Carr